 Nothing goes well until we review and track progress.

 That way, you can make sure that your goals are on track and that you’re on track too!
 It’s effortless to get distracted from your goals.

 An annual review is like an affirmation to remember your goals and renew your commitment!

 Reviewing your insurance coverage is another thing that you must review annually.
 Maintaining minimal insurance coverage will keep your insurance expenses low.

 It’s not something that we consider until very late, but insurance protects your assets.
-As your wealth grows, insurance coverage will rise along with it.
+As your wealth grows, the insurance coverage will rise along with it.